tundish/blathnaid/blathnaid/tale/chapters.rst

 Insurrection
 ------------

-After that there was a hasty election, for which only some were prepared.
+After that there was a hasty election, for which some parties were very well prepared.
 At the end of it Ingomer had become Master of the Guild of Smiths, a position which hitherto had been attained only by the most skilled and respected of craftsmen.